FREQUENTLY ASKED QUESTIONS

 If cancellation notification is given within 7 full days of the program start time, no refund will be issued.
 In this situation, we will offer a 50% credit of the non-refundable deposit amount toward a future program for the originally registered individual taking place before the end of the calendar year following the original registration.
 In order to be eligible for any deposit credit transfer, Ravenwood must be notified of this intent at the time of cancellation.

-What will my child/grandchild experience at Ravenwood?
+What will my family, child, grandchild, or I experience at Ravenwood?
 What will the day be like?

 With the mentoring of trusted adults, Ravenwood children experience nature in ways that strengthen their connections to their community, themselves, and the natural world around them.

-Ravenwood Camps have a mentor to child ratio of 1:8 but is often even better as we have a number of trained volunteers who help out when they can.
+Ravenwood Camps have a mentor to student ratio of 1:8 but is often even better as we have a number of trained volunteers who help out when they can.

-What does my child/grandchild need to bring and wear to Ravenwood?
+What do participants need to bring and wear to Ravenwood?

 Upon registering, an Orientation Packet will be sent to you which will include more information about the program, a list of what to bring, directions to the site, and more!
-We’ll be setting up tipi lodges for rainy day shelters, but most of the time we’ll be outside so please make sure your child has clothing for any type of weather in their pack EACH day.
+We’ll be setting up tipi lodges for rainy day shelters, but most of the time we’ll be outside so please make sure each participant has clothing for any type of weather in their pack EACH day.
 A port-a-potty is available at the site.
 A water bottle, nature journal (can be any type—blank pages with no lines is best), sunscreen, sun hat, and proper footwear for outdoor adventuring are all important items.
-We strongly recommend your child wear long pants, and closed-toe shoes for each session.
+We strongly recommend participants wear long pants, and closed-toe shoes for each session.
 Many of the games we play can result in scratches and scrapes and mosquitoes are easier to handle with less skin exposed as well.
 We’ll be carrying a first aid kit for minor bumps, scrapes, etc. If you would like to use commercial insect repellents, please do so before the program begins and away from others.
-Your child should be prepared for any seasonal weather possibilities.
-If it’s cold and rainy, dress them as if you were going to put them in a cold shower for six hours.
+Participants should be prepared for any seasonal weather possibilities.
+If it’s cold and rainy, participants should dress as if they were going to be in a cold shower for six hours.

 Can I drop my child/grandchild off late for a Ravenwood program or pick them up early?